david-abell/transit-tracker/README.md

 `npm install`

-run `npm run db-import` to populate the schedule database.

-For live schedule data clone the REDIS server repo [@ADD_REDIS_SERVER_REPO_LINK](), install, build the docker container and ensure that it is running.
+For caching local live schedule data clone the REDIS server repo [fly-transit-redis](https://github.com/david-abell/fly-transit-redis), install, build the docker container and ensure that it is running.

+For local schedule data clone the PostgreSQL repo [https://github.com/david-abell/gtfs-to-postgres](https://github.com/david-abell/fly-transit-redis), install, follow instructions to build the docker container and populate the PostgreSQL database, and ensure that the container is running.

+create a `.env` file in the project root with `DATABASE_URL='PostgreSQL connection string`

 ### Usage